Derek Tennell: Detroit Lions

 On April 26, 1991, he was signed as a free agent by the Detroit Lions, before being released on August 26.
 He was later re-signed after the season opener and played in the NFC title game against the Washington Redskins.
 He was cut on August 31, 1992.

 Minnesota Vikings (first stint)

 On September 28, 1992, he was signed as a free agent by the Minnesota Vikings, after starter Mike Tice suffered an injury.
 On November 3, he was cut after playing in 3 games.

 Dallas Cowboys

 On December 29, 1992, he was signed as a free agent to replace blocking tight end Alfredo Roberts, who had suffered a season-ending right knee injury in the last game against the Chicago Bears.
-In the playoff 34-10 win against the Philadelphia Eagles, he scored a touchdown.
+In the playoff 34–10 win against the Philadelphia Eagles, he scored a touchdown.
 He was a part of the Super Bowl XXVII winning team.

 Minnesota Vikings (second stint)

-On April 21, 1993, he was signed as a free agent by the Minnesota Vikings.
+On April 21, 1993, he was signed as a free agent by the Vikings.
 He was released on August 22, 1994.